wolfnet/wordpressplugin/ReadMe.txt

 * Fixed bug preventing original Grid parameters from working correctly.

 = 1.0.1 =
-* Updated hardcoded URI in admin JS.
+* Updated hard-coded URI in admin JS.
 * Adding placeholder content for support page.
 * Moved search builder HTTP call to service and added support for cfid and cftoken in mlsfinder URLs.
-* Fixed JavaScript compatability issue with date by moving date formating into the backend.
+* Fixed JavaScript compatibility issue with date by moving date formating into the back-end.
 * Fixing minor bug preventing "more info" tool tips from being displayed in widget forms.
 * Fixing minor bug causing ** DELETED ** item to be displayed on new widget instances.
 * Fixed JavaScript for property list widgets